Employment Agency or Staff Leasing Company Discrimination Attorney El Paso, TX

 If you believe you are being discriminated against by an employment agency or staff leasing company, you should take action, call Davie & Valdez, P.C..
 Here are steps you should take as soon as possible.

-• Speak to an employment lawyer.
+• Speak to an employment lawyer who handles cases regarding discrimination by companies or staffing agencies.
 He or she can review your case and determine if you have a strong discrimination claim or not.

 EMAIL US